Tobias Dier

 Tobias Dier (born 29 September 1976) is a German professional golfer.

+Career

 Dier was born in Nürnberg.
 He won the 1998 German Amateur Open Championship and turned professional later that year.
 He won a European Tour card by finishing sixth on the Challenge Tour Order of Merit in 1998.
 He has two European Tour wins, the 2001 North West of Ireland Open, and the 2002 TNT Dutch Open, including a round of 60 at the Hilversum Golf Club.
 Since then he struggled for form and dropped back down to the Challenge Tour from 2006.